sakasakiking/Dune/README.md

 ## what's mainly different points (May change in the future)
 - **1**: Can not change the global backgound instead of light grey one.
+- **2**: Move the notification panel under the notificaiton icon at the top right of the window.
+- **3**: Remove the plugin icons （beside the system buttons at the top right of the window）.
+- **4**: Using some 3D icons.

 ## Preparation and Settings
 It's using ``Segoe Fluent Icons`` for the theme, you might need to download the [Segoe Fluent Icons](https://learn.microsoft.com/zh-cn/windows/apps/design/downloads/#fonts)